 6.1.
-No party to this agreement shall be held in any way responsible for any failure to fulfil its obligations under this Agreement if such failure has been caused (directly or indirectly) by circumstances beyond the control of the defaulting party.
-This shall include war, riot, acts of terrorism, industrial action, accident or equipment failure (except where such accident or equipment failure has been caused by the negligence of the defaulting party, its agents or otherwise).
+No party to this agreement shall be in breach or held in any way responsible for any failure or delay to fulfil its obligations under this Agreement if such failure or delay has been caused (directly or indirectly) by circumstances or causes beyond the reasonable control of the defaulting party.
+A force majeure event shall include but not be limited to: war, riot, acts of terrorism, industrial action, acts of God, flood, drought, earthquake or other natural disaster, epidemic or pandemic, accident or equipment failure (except where such accident or equipment failure has been caused by the negligence of the defaulting party, its agents or otherwise).

 7 The Contracts (Rights of Third Parties) Act 1999 in respect of the firm